joelparkerhenderson/agile-consulting-is-it-right-for-you/README.md

 ## Agile manifesto key points and checklist

-Individuals and interactions over processes and tools:
+**Individuals and interactions over processes and tools.**

-- [ ] Every product lead summarizes 1-hour discussion with top-10 customer
+- [ ] Every leader is in conversations with customers at least 1 hour per week.

+  - Every leader means for every product, project, programme, practice, etc.

+  - Every week, radiate results to the whole group of stakeholders.

-Working software over comprehensive documentation:
+**Working software over comprehensive documentation.**

 - [ ] Launch "hello world" to production.

+  - This means create an entirely new program, from scratch, and publish it.

+  - Note what happens at each stage of the work and discuss it with the team.

-Customer collaboration over contract negotiation:
+**Customer collaboration over contract negotiation.**

-- [ ] Buy and read the customer's favorite relevant book, and get reimbursed
+- [ ] Have the organization buy one copies of the customer's favorite relevant book, and share with the team.

+  - This creates collaborative communication and mutual understanding.

+  - This simultaneously exercises the organization's ability to spend a small amount of money to help progress.
+Note that a teammate buying the book personally doesn't count-- this checklist is purposefully exercising the org as a whole.

-Responding to change over following a plan:
+**Responding to change over following a plan.**

-- [ ] All leadership (BoD, CXO, VP, Dir) reads one agile change guide book.
+- [ ] Each senior leader (BoD, CXO, VP, Dir) reads one agile change guide book, then shares the top 3 takeaways to the group.

+  - This ensures senior leadership buy in, which is must-have for agile to succeed in the organization.

+  - If a leader doesn't read a book and share, then figure out why before you hire a consultant.

 ## Agile principles key points and checklist

-Our highest priority is to satisfy the customer…
+**Our highest priority is to satisfy the customer.**

 - [ ] Every product lead measures customer net promoter score (NPS).

+  - There are many ways to satisfy the customer, and many ways to measure this.

+  - Start with NPS because it's quick, easy, widespread, and works well enough.

-Welcome changing requirements, even late in development…
+**Welcome changing requirements, even late in development.**

-- [ ] Internationalize "hello world" to use the UN languages and browser locale.
+- [ ] Internationalize the "hello world" program from the above checklist item.

+  - This means upgrade the program to use at least one additional language, and the user's locale environment.

+  - This tests how quickly the team can make a simple change that's easy to understand.

-Deliver working software frequently…
+**Deliver working software frequently.**

-- [ ] Launch the internationalized feature to production.
+- [ ] Launch the internationalization topic, as above, into production.

+  - Verify the translation is correct by asking the customer or a native speaker of the language.

+  - This tests how quickly the team can launch an upgrade.

-Business people and developers must work together daily throughout the project.
+**Business people and developers must work together daily throughout the project.**

-- [ ] Get commitment from all product owners to do this.
+- [ ] Get commitment from every lead person for every product, project, programme, practice.

+  - This ensures full alignment and across-team commitment to shared ways of working.

+  - If there are conflicts among the stakeholders, then sort these before hiring help.

-Build projects around motivated individuals.
-Give them the environment and support they need, and trust them to get the job done.
+**Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.**

-- [ ] Pick a customer to run a real new project + 3 amigos + 3 squad + 30 day budget.
+- [ ] Pick a motivated individual and a customer to create a real new product MVP.

+  - Use the "3 amigos": one business person, one development person, and one testing person.

+  - Deliver results to production within 30 days and on budget.

-The most efficient and effective method of conveying information to and within a team is face-to-face conversation.
+**The most efficient and effective method of conveying information to and within a team is face-to-face conversation.**

-- [ ] Get commitment from all product owners to have all staff face-to-face >50%.
+- [ ] Get commitment from all product owners to have all staff face-to-face >50% time.

+  - If your company has ways of working that are mostly remote, then pick one day a week for each team to video.

+  - In my experience, all-in-person tends to be approximately +20% faster and also +20% higher quality.

-Working software is the primary measure of progress.
+**Working software is the primary measure of progress.**

-- [ ] Get lead time to change "fizz buzz" from 100 to 1000 in production.
+- [ ] Create and ship a new program "fizz buzz" into production.

+  - This program is a simple one that prints some numbers and text.

+  - There are plenty of free open source versions ready to use.

-Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+**Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.**

 - [ ] Secure all staff sustaining budget +1 year; if not, why not?

+  - This checklist item detects the organization's capability for sustainable development.

+  - This is because lack of sustainability is a frequent trouble spot for agile change.

-Continuous attention to technical excellence and good design enhances agility.
+**Continuous attention to technical excellence and good design enhances agility.**

-- [ ] System quality attribute metrics in place in precommit hook and CI
+- [ ] System quality attribute metrics in place in precommit hook and continuous integration services.

-Simplicity--the art of maximizing the amount of work not done--is essential.
+**Simplicity--the art of maximizing the amount of work not done--is essential.**

-- [ ] Each product team has 2+ people who know Lean Six Sigma or VSM or equivalent.
+- [ ] Each product team has 2+ people who have process improvement skills.

+  - Such as knowing one or more of Lean, Six Sigma, value stream mapping, total project control, TPS, or equivalent.

+  - These tactics aren't agile per se; instead, they correlate highly with large organization agile readiness.

-The best architectures, requirements, and designs emerge from self-organizing teams.
+**The best architectures, requirements, and designs emerge from self-organizing teams.**

-- [ ] Measure by 5-point Likert "Our team is self-organizing"; must average "Agree".
+- [ ] Measure by 5-point Likert scale "Our team is self-organizing".
+The results must average to "Agree" or better.

+  - If the results are lower, then work on self-organization practices before you spend money on agile consulting.

+  - There are many ways to improve here; one that I recommend is The Vanguard Method.

-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+**At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.**

-- [ ] Product lead shares previous 2 reflections with customers, proves notes, actions, and outcomes.
+- [ ] Each leader shares previous 2 reflections with all stakeholders.

+  - A reflection is sometimes called a retrospective, or post-work report, etc.

+  - In practice, many leaders skip reflection, which causes agile to fail.

 ## Score yourself

+Add up your points above:

+- 0-4 = Low.
+Don't do it because you're not ready enough.
+Instead, focus on internal operations, such as your choice of business process optimization, or value stream mapping, or lean development, or similar.

+- 6-10 = Medium.
+Do your agile homework first, using the ideas below.
+Try some of the ideas and practices at your organization for at least 3 months, then retake this agile consulting readiness checklist to see your improvements.

+- 11-16 = High.
+You're likely ready enough, so try it and see how it goes for 3 months or so.

+## Do your homework

-If you and your leaders and your teams weren't able to get through the checklist, then I suggest you're going to get more from your time and money by having your staff do basic homework first.
+Broadly you'll get more for your time and money by having your staff do basic homework first.

 - Homework can be as simple as each person reading one book about agile and one book about sector-specific change.
 Or watch one video about each, or take one online course about each, or any equivalent.

+- I estimate that each 1 hour a teammate spends on homework before the engagement saves 1.5 person-hours during the engagement.
+Homework really pays off to do ahead of time.

 Agile books: